- Assumptions and Principles

-- Maintaining a 2-metre (6 feet) physical distance from others and restrict gatherings as per public health;
+- Maintaining a 2-metre (6 feet) physical distance from others and restricting gatherings as per public health

 - Wearing a non-medical mask when physical distancing cannot be maintained or in a publicly accessible space

 - Mandatory COVID-19 Screening and staying at home if you are ill or are experiencing any symptoms (including mild symptoms) – report all symptoms in cuScreen

 - Frequent hand washing using warm water and soap for at least 20 seconds; alternatively, using hand sanitizer with a minimum of 60% alcohol base;